The learning outcomes report (item-scores-by-tag-by-user) uses live datasets, which Learnosity creates and manages for you (on request).

 What if I need to change the tags on a live Item?

 A session's scores are allocated according to how each Item is tagged at the time that session is submitted.
-Resubmitting a historical session will reallocate its scores according the latest Item tags.
+Resubmitting a historical session will reallocate its scores according to the latest Item tags.

 If sessions have already been ingested against the Items you need to change, you should resubmit those sessions.
 This will align their scores against the new Item tags.
 You can resubmit a session by resuming and submitting it again via Items API, or using Data API's SET /sessions/statuses endpoint.